 How Does Money Mutual Actually Work?

-Once you submit your application on the Money Mutual website (we’ll show you how to do that later in section 8.2.), they’ll scour their network of lenders to find your ideal match.
+Once you submit your application on the Money Mutual website, they'll scour their network of over 60 short term lending companies to find your ideal match.

 The lending company will typically contact you via email or phone to ask for more information about you.